carsonyarborough/Calendar/README.md

 # My Calendar

-My Calendar is an easy way to look at the month, months in the year, and plan events on given days.
+My Calendar is an easy way to look at the current month, look at the months in the year, and plan events on given days.

 ![alt text](calendarjs.png)